Skip to main content

 2/3 cup quinoa flakes

-2/3 cup GF millet flour
+2/3 cup GF millet or sorghum flour

 2/3 cup organic light brown sugar